guanyuming-he/master-irp/logbook/logbook.md

 ### Work plan before next meeting:
 I will improve that part and also continue working on a custom search component.

+## Meeting (20 June 2025)
+*Present: Guanyuming He (GH, student), Sean O'Grady (SO, main supervisor)*

+### Key points discussed:
+Sean let me know he could not attend the meeting, so I sent him a text message containing my progress that week: building the scraping and parsing part of my search engine.

+I also sent a copy of it to Rhodri.

+### Feedback received:
+N/A

+### Work plan before next meeting:
+I will finish the search engine next week.

+## Meeting (27 June 2025)
+*Present: Guanyuming He (GH, student), Sean O'Grady (SO, main supervisor)*

+### Key points discussed:
+I basically finishes the main functions of the search engine, and presented it the Sean.
+For queries regarding objects, e.g. Donald Trump, tariffs, it worked well.
+However, it didn't work well when given questions or indirect sentences.
+The LLM also didin't work well to transfer them into good seach engine prompts.

+Another problem is that the database was highly imbalanced towards business insider.

+### Feedback received:
+Sean said he would give me a few topics to feed into my tool, and asked me to sent him the results, about which he would give feedbacks on.
+He also said he would send them to Rhodri to request his comments on how to tune the LLM better for that.

+### Work plan before next meeting:
+I will wait for his feed back on that, while try to balance the database of my search engine.